Gene Paul

 Gene William Paul (born August 20, 1944) is an American audio recording / mixing / mastering engineer, producer and musician.
 He was an engineer at Atlantic Recording Studios during their famed 1960s–80s period and is currently the chief mastering engineer at G&J Audio, a mixing and mastering studio for major and independent labels focused on reissues and new recordings.
 He has worked on thousands of projects, and has engineered 9 Grammy Award-winning albums with 29 total nominations in 15 different categories.
-He has engineered many hit recordings, including 7 #1's on the Billboard Pop & Jazz charts, 6 more in the Pop Top 10, 10 more in the Jazz Top 10, and 5 in the R&B Top 20.
+He has engineered many hit recordings, including 7 #1's on the Billboard National Charts, 6 #1's on the Pop Charts, 10 #1's on the Jazz Charts and 5 #1's on the R&B Charts.

 Early years

 Gene Paul is the son of the guitarist and inventor Les Paul, the inventor of the solid-body electric guitar and early innovator of multitrack recording.
 Gene spent his youth developing his engineering skills in the family recording studio and spent a decade as the drummer in his father's touring band from 1959 to 1969, with singer Mary Ford (his stepmother) for the first half.
 "Without even knowing it, I was being taught about presenting music, which was a great experience.
 I worked on putting the shows together with dad.
 I watched him record his own music as well as groups.
 If he said, 'Do you want to know about this?'
 I'd say, 'Yes.'
 And I'd go set up a mic.
 By the time I grew up, I knew how to record."